Canada–United States relations: American Revolutionary War

-The United Empire Loyalist flag, that is very similar to the Union Jack, was used by immigrants who remained loyal to the British crown during the American Revolutionary War.
-In present-day Canada, the United Empire Loyalist flag continues to be used as symbol of pride and heritage for loyalist townships and organizations.
+The United Empire Loyalist flag, which is very similar to the Union Jack, was used by immigrants who remained loyal to the British crown during the American Revolutionary War.
+In present-day Canada, the United Empire Loyalist flag continues to be used as a symbol of pride and heritage for loyalist townships and organizations.

 At the outset of the American Revolutionary War, the American revolutionaries hoped the French Canadians in Quebec and the Colonists in Nova Scotia would join their rebellion.
 They were pre-approved for joining the United States in the Articles of Confederation.
-When northeastern Quebec was invaded, thousands joined the American cause and formed regiments that fought during the war; however, most remained neutral and some joined the British effort.
+When northeastern Quebec was invaded, thousands joined the American cause and formed regiments that fought during the war; however, most remained neutral, and some joined the British effort.
 Britain advised the French Canadians that the British Empire already enshrined their rights in the Quebec Act, which the American colonies had viewed as one of the Intolerable Acts.
-The American invasion was a fiasco and Britain tightened its grip on its northern possessions; in 1777, a major British invasion into New York led to the surrender of the entire British army at Saratoga and led France to enter the war as an ally of the U.S. The French Canadians largely ignored France's appeals for solidarity.
+The American invasion was a fiasco, and Britain tightened its grip on its northern possessions; in 1777, a major British invasion of New York led to the surrender of the entire British army at Saratoga, and led France to enter the war as an ally of the U.S. The French Canadians largely ignored France's appeals for solidarity.

 The American forces had much better success in southwestern Quebec, owing to the leadership of Virginia militia leader George Rogers Clark.
 In 1778, 200 men under Clark, supplied and supported mainly by Virginia, came down the Ohio River near Louisville, Kentucky, marched across southern Illinois, and then captured Kaskaskia without loss of life.
 From there, part of his men took Vincennes, but was soon lost to British Lieutenant Colonel Henry Hamilton, the commander at Fort Detroit.
 Clark later retook it in the Siege of Fort Vincennes in February 1779.
 Roughly half of Clark's militia in the theater were Canadian volunteers sympathetic to the American cause.

-In the end, America won its independence and the Treaty of Paris compelled Britain to cede parts of southwestern Canada to them.
+In the end, America won its independence, and the Treaty of Paris compelled Britain to cede parts of southwestern Canada to them.
 Following America's independence, Canada became a refuge for about an estimated 70,000 or 15% of Loyalists who either wanted to leave the U.S. or were compelled by Patriot reprisals to do so.
 Among the original Loyalists, there were 3,500 free African Americans.
-Most went to Nova Scotia and in 1792, 1,200 migrated to Sierra Leone.
+Most went to Nova Scotia, and in 1792, 1,200 migrated to Sierra Leone.
 About 2,000 black slaves were brought in by Loyalist owners; they remained slaves in Canada until the Empire abolished slavery in 1833.
 Around 85% of the loyalists remained in the new United States and became American citizens.